gopro/labs/docs/control/mission/README.md

 </style>

-#  GoPro Mission One QR Code Creator
+#  GoPro MISSION 1 Series QR Code Creator

 Create a custom camera mode, and even start a capture all through QR Codes.
 This is the fastest way to access many of the new GoPro Labs' firmware features.
 Many features of this page are also available as a mobile app.<br>